×

 Free admission

-The Poy Family Youth in Focus program
+Poy Family Youth in Focus Program

 The Poy Family Youth in Focus program provides free, customized workshops for community organizations and youth in the Toronto area.
 These sessions provide hands-on, photography-based activities that encourage critical thinking about our exhibitions and explorations of image-making and storytelling processes.
 By engaging with new, young audiences, The Image Centre aims to promote greater inclusivity, equity, and accessibility in a museum context.